 Have a Zero-Waste Party

-Having a Thanksgiving party?
+Are you having a Thanksgiving party?
 Check out the great recycled invitations from Paper Culture.
 They have several different options to choose from and they are shipped quickly so there is still time to order.

 You can also skip the paper altogether and use e-invites or simply email your guests.
 It depends on how formal you like to be for which option will work the best for you.